Breaking Down Barriers with Virtual Fence

 Contact: sales.us@nofence.no

-Batteries: Nofence collars use built-in solar panels to extend the life of their rechargeable batteries, which typically last 6-9 months.
+Batteries: Nofence collars use built-in solar panels to extend the life of their rechargeable batteries.
+Cattle collar batteries typically last a full year before needing a charge, while sheep and goat collar batteries typically last 5–9 months.
 Battery life may vary depending on grazing intensity, pasture size, sunlight, and cell coverage.
 You can easily check battery levels in our app and swap them out — no tools needed.
-For best performance, we recommend pastures of at least half an acre with good sun exposure.

 Base Stations/Towers: N/A; GPS & cell service only